 Carine Kaneza Nantulya

-Carine Kaneza Nantulya is the Africa Advocacy Director within the Africa Division at Human Rights Watch.
+Carine Kaneza Nantulya (@CarineNantulya) is the Africa Advocacy Director within the Africa Division at Human Rights Watch.
 Before joining Human Rights Watch, she was spokesperson for the Women and Girls Movement for Peace and Security in Burundi.
 She is a transitional justice practitioner with over fifteen years’ experience in human rights programming and conflict resolution in Burundi, Uganda, Sierra Leone and South Africa, among others.
 She coordinated a human rights program at the Desmond Tutu Peace Centre; worked on the peace negotiations between the Uganda Government and the Lord’s Resistance Army and advised the negotiation teams.
 She has worked as an independent consultant and evaluator for international organizations, governments and African organizations, including the National Unity and Reconciliation Commission of Rwanda, the Forum of Conscience in Sierra Leone, United Nations Development Program (UNDP) in Uganda, Ugandan Ministry of Justice, Search for Common Ground, Global Rights and the Juba Initiative Fund (JIP) of the peace process between the Government of Uganda and Lord’s Resistance Army (LRA).
 Carine holds a master’s degree in Human Rights Law and International Humanitarian Law from the University of the Western Cape in South Africa.